Pantheon has an amazing developer experience, including things like:

 Now, you need to create an SSH key pair for the site.
 Note that previously you could re-use the key that Travis created and access it via the travis CLI tool.
 Now that the default keys are generated as read-only, you have to generate the key pair locally and then add it it to GitHub as a deploy key with write access.

 Next do the same thing for Pantheon.
-Login to Pantheon as the travis-ci user, and add the SSH public key to the user account:
+Login to Pantheon as this newly-created Pantheon user, and add the SSH public key to the user account:

 Use the site domain as the comment to help identify which key is for which site.